liuffy/Tracktive/docs/README.md

 :question: Do I need a separate `Trackt` model and redux cycle if the songs aren't being added by hand?

 - [X] Experiment with Spotify API endpoints in Chrome Dev Tools
-- [ ] Use Spotify API endpoints to create playlists
+- [X] Use Spotify API endpoints to create playlists
 	- [X] Successfully make a query to retrieve artist IDs based on inputted artist names
 	- [X] Successfully grab album IDs of artists using artist IDs
-	- [ ] Successfully grab track IDs of tracks from album IDs
+	- [X] Successfully grab track IDs of tracks from album IDs
-	- [ ] Successfully create an 8-track playlist of randomized tracks
+	- [X] Successfully create an playlist of randomized tracks with a length based on the number of artists inputted
-- [ ] `Tracktlist`
+- [X] `Tracktlist`
 	- [X] Model
-	- [X] TracktListsController, route: create and destroy
+	- [X] TracktListsController, route: create and destroy  + show
 - [ ] `TracktListLike` model
 - [ ] JBuilder views for TracktLists